Mau Mau rebellion: British war crimes

 In June 1957, Eric Griffith-Jones, the attorney general of the British administration in Kenya, wrote to the Governor, Sir Evelyn Baring, detailing the way the regime of abuse at the colony's detention camps was being subtly altered.
 He said that the mistreatment of the detainees is "distressingly reminiscent of conditions in Nazi Germany or Communist Russia".
 Despite this, he said that in order for abuse to remain legal, Mau Mau suspects must be beaten mainly on their upper body, "vulnerable parts of the body should not be struck, particularly the spleen, liver or kidneys", and it was important that "those who administer violence ... should remain collected, balanced and dispassionate"; he also reminded the governor that "If we are going to sin", he wrote, "we must sin quietly."

-According to Author Wangari Maathai, three out of every four Kikuyu men were in detention in 1954.
+According to author Wangari Maathai, three out of every four Kikuyu men were in detention in 1954.
 Maathai states that detainees were made to do forced labor and that their land was taken from them and given to collaborators.
-Maathai further states that the Home Guard in particular, raped women and had a well known reputation for cruelty in the form of terror and intimidation, whereas the Mau Mau soldiers were initially respectful of women.
+Maathai further states that the Home Guard in particular, raped women and had a reputation for cruelty in the form of terror and intimidation, whereas the Mau Mau soldiers were initially respectful of women.
+Only a small handful of rape cases went to trial.
+Fifty-six British soldiers and colonial police officers were tried for rape, of which 17 were convicted.
+The harshest sentences imposed were six-year sentences imposed on three British soldiers convicted of gang-raping a woman.